-GW/VCU's VTRA analysis tool evaluates the duration that vessels travel through the VTRA study area by vessel type (referred to as exposure hereafter) and the accident frequency and oil losses from a pre-defined class of focus vessels.
-The inclusion of a time on the water element in the evaluation of exposure sets the GW/VCU methodology apart from count based approaches that focus on, for example, number of annual/monthly vessel transits, visits or calls.
-The GW/VCU
+Our analysis model evaluates the duration that vessels travel through the VTRA study area (referred to as Vessel Time Exposure, abbreviated VTE), by vessel type.
+The inclusion of the time on the water element in the evaluation of exposure sets the VTRA 2010 methodology apart from count based approaches that focus on, for example, number of annual/monthly vessel transits, visits or calls.
+The value of a duration-based approach versus a count-based approach is that the VTE approach appropriately distinguishes between short and long transits in the evaluation of vessel traffic risk as well as high and low vessel speeds.